Publications & Presentations

-In addition to being a clinician, I am an academic author and have contributed over 50 papers and one co-authored textbook to the professional literature.
+In addition to being a clinician, I am an academic author and lecturer and have contributed over 50 papers and one co-authored textbook (which won the American Journal of Nursing's "Book of the Year" award) to the professional literature.
 I worked with Red Ventures for many years as a medical reviewer of their articles on psychological topics, which can be found on their Healthline, Greatest, Medical News Today, and Psych Central web pages.
 In fact, you may have found me by searching for me after reading one of the articles I reviewed.
 My work with Red Ventures encompassed many wonderful years.
 It allowed me to ensure that critical information on mental health issues was available to persons with concerns who sought answers to their questions online.
 As I am no longer affiliated with Red Ventures, I cannot discuss their proprietary materials (as I mentioned on the home page of this site).
 However, on this page, I have included a few of my more recent publications/professional efforts/endeavors.
-These publications are geared toward other healthcare professionals but reflect themes of my work as a psychologist and psychotherapist.
+These publications and presentations are geared toward healthcare and other professionals but reflect themes of my work as a psychologist and psychotherapist.

 "Wizard of Oz Syndrome"

 What attributes make the most effective counselor to work with persons who struggle with addictive disorders?
-Dr. Legg addresses this age-old argument in an upcoming article to be published in the journal Advances in Addiction & Recovery.
+Dr. Legg addresses this age-old argument in the journal Advances in Addiction & Recovery.
 His paper explores various aspects of an argument that is as old as the field of addiction counseling itself!

 Mental Health and Trauma-Informed Care in America's Nursing Homes